standard/standard/README.md

 <br>

-## JavaScript Style Guide, with linter & automatic code fixer
+## JavaScript style guide, with linter & automatic code fixer

 This module saves you (and others!) time in three ways: